FREQUENTLY ASKED QUESTIONS

 A – Email would be our preferred method because of cost and expediency.
 If we don’t have your email address we will mail the notices to your member organization’s primary mailing address for official meeting notifications and other essential communications.

-Q – How is the RTLACO going to be funded?
+Q – How is the RTLACO funded?

 A – The same way all of our organizations are funded through individual, business, and in-kind donations, and to a much lesser degree, annual membership fees.
 Our membership fees for any organization is nominal.